aimukhin/minfft/README.md

 # minfft
-A minimalist Fast Fourier Transform library.
+A minimalistic Fast Fourier Transform library.

 It achieves high performance by simple means.